-Service Type: Other Service Service Name: Specialized Medical Equipment and Supplies
+Service Name: Specialized Medical Equipment and Supplies

-Provider Category: Individual Provider Type: An individual who works for a member or a representative of the member self-directing the service with common law authority.
+er Qualifications

+Li cense (specify):

+C ertificate (specify):

+thou Standard (masify)

+ther Standard (specify):

-A member, or their representative, choosing to self-direct with employer authority may elect to purchase specialized medical equipment and supplies, in accordance with the requirements outlined in the service definition, and receive reimbursement from the FMS.
+sp member, or their representative, choosing to self-direct with employer authority may elect to purchase pecialized medical equipment and supplies, in accordance with the requirements outlined in the service efinition, and receive reimbursement from the FMS.

-Upon hiring a person, the FMS must review the list of excluded individuals and entities maintained at the System for Award Management maintained by the federal General Services Administration (GSA) to determine whether the person appears on the list and if the person appears on the list, must report the listing to the department and the employer immediately.
+th de pon hiring a person, the FMS must review the list of excluded individuals and entities maintained at the System for Award Management maintained by the federal General Services Administration (GSA) to etermine whether the person appears on the list and if the person appears on the list, must report the sting to the department and the employer immediately.

-Verification of Provider Qualifications Entity Responsible for Verification:
+ation of Provider Qualifications ntity Responsible for Verification:

-The FMS is responsible for ensuring that equipment and supplies purchased on behalf of the do not exceed individual cost plan allocation for this service, and all documentation requirements have been met prior to issuing reimbursement.
+ex he FMS is responsible for ensuring that equipment and supplies purchased on behalf of the do not sceed individual cost plan allocation for this service, and all documentation requirements have been net prior to issuing reimbursement.

+Fr requency of Verification:

-The DDP quality assurance personnel annually reviews a sample of the service standards with one or more performance measures to ensure that services are in compliance with the QP standards and documentation requirements.
+m the DDP quality assurance personnel annually reviews a sample of the service standards with one or more performance measures to ensure that services are in compliance with the QP standards and ocumentation requirements.

+pe endix C: Participant Services

+C-1/C-3: Provider Specifications for Service

+ervice Type: Other Service

+['

-Service Type: Other Service Service Name: Specialized Medical Equipment and Supplies
+ervice Name: Specialized Medical Equipment and Supplies

+enc er-Category:

+vid er Type:

-DDP qualified service provider and/or subcontracting for Specialized Medical Equipment and Supplies, and/or offering agency with choice employer authority.
+vid OP q ualified service provider and/or subcontracting for Specialized Medical Equipment and Supplies, offering agency with choice employer authority.

-A qualified provider designated to either reimburse the member for the procurement of Specialized Medical Equipment and Supplies, or for providing the requested specialized equipment and supplies, is responsible for meeting DDP qualified provider requirements.

-Initially - The DDP as part of the Qualified Provider Application Process.
-Ongoing - The quality assurance personnel as part of the QA review process.

-Prior to authorization as a DDP qualified service provider and annually thereafter.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Supported Employment - Co-Worker Support
+ovid OP q d/or ovid

+ovid OP q d/or ovid offering agency with choice employer authority. er Qualifications